santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 image shows messages being sent from 3 seperate implementations (1 from each group).
 Messages are sent, recieved and decoded properly, but each group had different fingerprints for everybody!

 - Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
-	- After fixing the issues found in testing with the previous 2 groups
+	- After fixing the issues found in testing with the previous 2 groups this test was way more straight forward
+	- I found a small issue with my implementation - I needed to ask for a client update when connecting myself, rather than waiting on one

 ![[Pasted image 20241015183053.png]]